-These notes are crucial to build a successful case.
+These notes are crucial to building a successful case.
 Your attorneys will use this information in their investigation.

-It’s important to get checked by a doctor, even if you don’t have any noticeable injuries.
+It’s crucial to get checked by a doctor, even if you don’t have any apparent injuries.
 Injuries from a car accident could take days or months to appear.
 Don’t wait until you are in pain to see a doctor.
 Get a quick checkup as soon as you can after the accident.

 Make a thorough accident report to your automobile insurance company.
-However, when speaking with the insurance adjuster, don’t sign any documents or give any statements.
-Anything could be used against you in the future.
+However, when speaking with the insurance adjuster, don’t sign any documents or give statements.
+Anything you say could be used against you in the future.

 Contact an experienced Indiana auto accident attorney as soon as possible after your accident.
-At WKW, we specialize in assisting people who have been injured in an Indiana car crash.
-Our team can help you navigate the complexities of personal injury law and understand if you can seek compensation for your injuries.
+At WKW, we specialize in assisting people injured in an Indiana car crash.
+Our team can help you navigate the complexities of personal injury law and determine if you can seek compensation for your injuries.